GMP Capital posts loss on weak capital markets

-(Reuters) - GMP Capital Inc (GMP.TO) reported a second-quarter loss as weakness persisted in capital markets and said equity underwriting has slowed considerably.
+Aug 3 (Reuters) - GMP Capital Inc reported a second-quarter loss as weakness persisted in capital markets and said equity underwriting has slowed considerably.

 Net loss attributable to common shareholders was C$4.1 million, or 6 Canadian cents per basic share, compared with net income of C$2.7 million, or 4 Canadian cents per basic share, a year earlier.